leomilrib/activerecord_finder/README.md

 ## ActiveRecord's Finders

 Integrating with ActiveRecord, it is possible to use `restrict` to find records on a ActiveRecord object.
-The syntax is quite simple:
+The syntax is quite simple (Please note that because of operator precedence in Ruby, we must add a parenthesis over the comparission before using `&` or `|`):

 ```ruby
 User.restrict { |f| f.age > 18 }